 The recently-launched MBA/MA in Government dual-degree prepares students to enter the public sector, and its Baltimore location—not far from Washington, DC—makes networking with government agencies easier.View School Profile

-Of the school’s 2020 graduates, 15 percent went into government roles, the highest proportion of all schools.
+In recent years, upwards of 15 percent have gone into government roles.
 Students can pursue the school's specialization in “Public Policy & Management.”
 The school, through its executive education department, has a long-standing partnership with the Government of Alberta.View School Profile

 In recent years, Mason grads have been snapped up by a range of government agencies and departments, including the National Park Service, the US Department of State, and the Environmental Protection Agency.
 In past years, over 12 percent Mason’s MBA grads went into the government or nonprofit sectors.View School Profile